Runnable/octobear/README.md

   git clone --recursive git@github.com:Runnable/octobear.git
 ```

-Also, in order to run tests locally you need to have `configs/.env.test` file.
+Also, in order to run tests locally you'll need populate the environment variables in `configs/.env`.
+We suggest adding them to `configs/.env.test`.

 There are three types of tests: